 Buyer’s Guide: How to Choose Winter Mittens

 Other mittens will be leaner with less insulation, but that’s because they are made for a specific activity like running or cross-country skiing.
-You’ll get plenty of breathability though with such styles like the Hestra XC Over Mitt or the Salomon Fast Wing Winter.
+You’ll get plenty of breathability though with such styles like the Salomon Fast Wing Winter.

-In the middle of these two categories is the mitten you’ll wear out on the town or on warmer spring skiing days.
-A mid-level insulation mitt is perfect for warmer winter days, where you still need some insulation and waterproofness but don’t want your hands to get too sweaty, either.
+In the middle of the spectrum, you’ll find winter mittens that are great all-rounders for wearing on a stroll through town, while plowing down moguls, or on warmer spring days at the ski area.
+A mid-level insulation mitt is perfect for warmer winter days, where you still need some insulation and waterproofness but don’t want your hands to get too sweaty.
+If the temps drop mid-season, you can also add glove liners or a hand warmer to help stave off the temperature plummet.

 Warmth Value